Skip to main content

 Complications of pre-eclampsia

-Although most cases of pre-eclampsia cause no problems for the mother or for the baby, there's a risk of serious complications.
+Most cases of pre-eclampsia cause no problems for the mother or the baby.
+But there's a risk of serious complications.

-It's important to attend all your appointments during pregnancy so that your condition can be monitored and treated.
+It's important to go to all your antenatal appointments so that your condition can be monitored and treated.

 Pre-eclampsia can:

-• lead to fits or convulsions through a rare condition called eclampsia
+• lead to fits or convulsions called eclampsia

 Problems for babies